gymreklab/cse185-spring19/project_guidelines.md

 * 2 pts: There is evidence you have actually already downloaded the data and have a clear idea of the format and file size of the data you'll be working with.
 * 2 pts: There is a clear description of which tools will be used for the pipeline.

-Proposals will be submitted through piazza.
+Proposals will be submitted through email.
 You only need to turn in one assignment per group.
+Email your proposal to all the course instructors (mgymrek@eng.ucsd.edu, cew003@eng.ucsd.edu, s1saini@eng.ucsd.edu, jmargoli@eng.ucsd.edu) with subject line [CSE185-PROPOSAL-GROUP#], where  "#" should be your group number.

 ## Presentation (3%)
 **Talks will take place during the scheduled lab hours in week 10**